 Your dashboard is designed to keep you informed about the health of your vehicle.
-Trust Pep Boy’s dashboard indicator light decoder to give you the insight you need to understand what is going on with your car.
-From your check engine light to your oil pressure light, we have the information you need to understand why that light might be on…even if it’s because you’ve accidentally left your door open or your parking brake up (don’t worry, we’ve all done it).
+Trust Pep Boy's dashboard indicator light decoder to give you the insight you need to understand what is going on with your car.
+From your check engine light to your oil pressure light, we have the information you need to understand why that light might be on?ven if it's because you've accidentally left your door open or your parking brake up (don’t worry, we’ve all done it).
 Simply select a dashboard indicator below and learn all about your dashboard lights.
 If you are in a bad situation or require immediate assistance, call 1-800-Pep-Boys and we will do everything it takes to get you back on the road safely and with confidence.

-Hover over a dashboard indicator light and see it's description below
+Click on a dashboard indicator light and see it's description below

 Anti-Lock Brake System Light

 The Anti-Lock Brake System Light, also known as the ABS Light, indicates that there is a malfunction in your vehicle's anti-lock brake system.
 The malfunction is logged by your vehicle's onboard computer system and the applicable OBD2 codes are readable only with diagnostic tools.
 Issues triggering your Anti-Lock Brake System Light can range in nature from a dirty wheel sensor to loss of voltage.
 When the ABS light triggers, your anti-lock brake system disengages and does not turn back on until your vehicle is serviced.
 Even if the ABS light is on, you should have normal brake pedal and stopping capabilities.